-In Japan, there are restrictions on the manufacture, import, export, and use of PFOS and its salts (OECD 2015a).
+In Japan, there are restrictions on the manufacture, import, export, and use of PFOS and its salts (OECD 2015).

-The global reduction anticipated with the U.S. phaseout of PFOA has potentially been offset by increased production of PFOA and related PFAS in China, India, and Russia (OECD 2015b).
-PFAS manufacture began in China in the 1980s (World Bank 2017b) (2017a), and PFOS production in China increased coincident with the long-chain PFAA phaseout in the United States (CONCAWE 2016) (OECD 2015b).
+The global reduction anticipated with the U.S. phaseout of PFOA has potentially been offset by increased production of PFOA and related PFAS in China, India, and Russia (OECD 2015).
+PFAS manufacture began in China in the 1980s (World Bank 2017, 2017), and PFOS production in China increased coincident with the long-chain PFAA phaseout in the United States (CONCAWE 2016; OECD 2015).
 In 2016, PFOS and its derivatives were still being produced in Germany, Italy, and China (TTE 2016), but by early 2017, China was the only known producer of PFOS.
-China has ratified the Stockholm Convention on POPs and was awarded a grant from the Global Environment Facility (GEF) in 2017 to support the reduction of PFOS in China (World Bank 2017b).
-China has developed some guidance for restriction and limitations of some PFAS (OECD 2015b).
+China has ratified the Stockholm Convention on POPs and was awarded a grant from the Global Environment Facility (GEF) in 2017 to support the reduction of PFOS in China (World Bank 2017).
+China has developed some guidance for restriction and limitations of some PFAS (OECD 2015).
 In Brazil, EtFOSA, which is a precursor to FOSA and PFOS and used in the pesticide sulfluramid, which is still being produced on an industrial scale, is allowed as an approved use by the Stockholm Convention (Löfstedt Gilljam et al. 2016).

-There does not appear to be a comprehensive reference publically available to document the individual PFAS and the quantity of PFAS produced over the years.
-This is possibly because these data are proprietary, but also due to modifications to chemistries and products over the years (Lindstrom, Strynar, and Libelo 2011), complexity of the issue, and the general lack of publically available data (OECD 2018).
+There does not appear to be a comprehensive reference publicly available to document the individual PFAS and the quantity of PFAS produced over the years.
+This is possibly because these data are proprietary or because quantities produced did not meet USEPA reporting requirements under TSCA, but could also be due to modifications to chemistries and products over the years (Lindstrom, Strynar, and Libelo 2011), complexity of the issue, and the general lack of publically available data (OECD 2018).
 That said, some estimates of production and emissions of select PFAS have been made based on the limited available data.

 Prevedouros et al. (2006) estimated global emission of PFCAs at about 3,500–8,000 tons between the 1950s and 2002, with approximately 80% of emissions related to fluoropolymer manufacture (and use), based on overall annual production estimates of: